 Gauge and test oil in storage tanks.
 This is to determine and manage the optimal flow of oil and other petroleum products into pipelines at wells, tank farms, refineries, and marine and rail terminals by adhering to standard operating procedures.

 Evaluate the composition, structure, and other physical aspects of earth elements, gases, minerals, and liquids.
-Geoscientists use their learned physics, mathematics, and geology knowledge to explore oil, gas, minerals, underground water, waste disposal, land reclamation, or navigating environmental issues.
+Geoscientists in the petrochemical and refinery industry use their learned physics, mathematics, and geology knowledge to explore oil, gas, minerals, underground water, waste disposal, land reclamation, or navigating environmental issues.